MystranSolver/MYSTRAN_Validation/README.md

 ```

 ## Build
 Build f06magic somehow or use the included .exe file on Windows.
+If
+you're not using Windows, give the binary the .exe extension.

 ## Features
 Each test case is described by one line in the `cases.txt` file.
 There are two types - individual values and bulk comparison: